Wodonga

-Wodonga produces a gross domestic product of 2.5 billion dollars per year on average.
+Wodonga produces a gross domestic product of $2.57 billion per year on average.

 History

-Founded as a customs post with its twin city Albury on the other side of the Murray River, the town grew subsequent to the opening of the first bridge across the Murray in 1860.
-Originally named Wodonga, its name was changed to Belvoir then later back to Wodonga.
+Founded as a customs post with its twin city Albury on the other side of the Murray River, the town grew subsequent to the opening of the first bridge across the Murray River in 1860.
+Originally named Wodonga, its name was changed to Belvoir then later back to its original name: Wodonga.

 The Post Office opened 1 June 1856 although known as Belvoir until 26 July 1869.

 It had previously been regarded as the smaller, less prosperous cousin of the two.
 Whilst still somewhat smaller than Albury, economic growth in both areas has ameliorated such distinctions.

 The local Indigenous Waywurru name for the area, "Wordonga", refers to an edible plant or nut found in lagoons.